Shapes

 If you want something different from all of the predefined figures in GoJS, you can construct your own Geometry and set Shape.geometry.
 One way of building your own Geometry is by building PathFigures consisting of PathSegments.
 This is often necessary when building a geometry whose points are computed based on some data.

-But an easier way to create constant geometries is by calling Geometry,parse to read a string that has a geometry-defining path expression, or to set Shape.geometryString to such a string.
+But an easier way to create constant geometries is by calling Geometry.parse to read a string that has a geometry-defining path expression, or to set Shape.geometryString to such a string.
 These expressions have commands for moving an imaginary "pen".
 The syntax for geometry paths is documented in the Geometry Path Strings page.

 This example creates a Geometry that looks like the letter "W" and uses it in several Shape objects with different stroke characteristics.
 Geometry objects may be shared by multiple Shapes.
 Note that there may be no need to specify the GraphObject.desiredSize or GraphObject.width and GraphObject.height, because the Geometry defines its own size.
 If the size is set or if it is imposed by the containing Panel, the effective geometry is determined by the Shape.geometryStretch property.
 Depending on the value of the geometryStretch property, this may result in extra empty space or the clipping of the shape.